 The founding partners deliberately designed Berkeley in a way to encourage a collaborative and supportive culture.
 Seeing this in action, and living and breathing this day to day, I see the benefits of drawing on each other’s strengths and experience, and gathering different perspectives and diversity of thinking to get to the best solution – whether that be for the client or for how Berkeley continues to be better.
 This is embedded in how we work and seen as a strength.

 As one of the partners at Berkeley, I have qualified as a business coach, seeing the impact of non-directive coaching and helping people think through and address the challenges they are grappling with.
 As well as providing business coaching as a specific service to clients, I draw on my coaching skills in my day-to-day work both with clients and within Berkeley, helping me get the best out of people and teams.

 I lived for most of my early years in the Middle East, returning to the UK when I was 8 years old.
-I wonder if that’s what gave me a love for traveling and seeing the world, enjoying warm climates in particular.
+I wonder if that’s what gave me a love for travelling and seeing the world, enjoying warm climates in particular.

 It may also be how I developed a passion for flying – I used to sit in the cockpit (which can’t be done now!) on our flights back to the UK.
 I did some flying through the air cadets and then later learnt to fly while working in South Africa for nine months.